-I am a 5th year student in the Clinical-Child Psychology PhD program.
+I am student in the Clinical-Child Psychology PhD program.
 My primary research interests focus on how poverty impacts youth mental health and the role that cultural values play in mitigating that impact.
 I am also interested in exploring client, therapist, and organizational factors that contribute to effective implementation of evidence-based treatments in usual care settings with underserved racial/ethnic minority youth.
 Lastly, I am passionate about mental health policy that increases access to quality mental health services for low-income youth and families.

 I am a student in the Clinical-Child Ph.D. program.
 My research interests include understanding how linguistic, contextual, and cultural factors intersect to affect mental health and academic outcomes among low-income Latinx youth.
 I am expecially interested in understanding the role of dual language proficiency in developmental trajectories, and tailoring interventions for at-risk and depressed Latino youth.

-I am a second-year student in the Clinical-Child Psychology PhD program.
+I am a student in the Clinical-Child Psychology PhD program.
 Broadly, my research interests relate to creating, strengthening, and tailoring evidence-based interventions aimed at preventing depression among marginalized communities.
 I am also interested in understanding how cultural factors influence mental health treatment in hopes of developing cultural-sensitive interventions at the community level.
 Finally, I am interested in the components of the caregiver-youth relationship and how they may contribute to mental health.

 I graduated from the University of Michigan in 2018 with a Bachelor of Science in Biopsychology, Cognition, and Neuroscience.
 My research interests include exploring the impact of socio-cultural stressors among underrepresented communities.
 I value the importance of further developing the mental health field in order to provide the necessary resources to a diverse range of individuals.
 My ultimate goal is to pursue a career in medicine and work towards eliminating healthcare disparities in disadvantaged communities.